OluwadareLab/CBCR/README.md

-# CBCR
-CBCR: A Curriculum Based Strategy For ChromosomeReconstruction
+# CBCR: A Curriculum Based Strategy For ChromosomeReconstruction